hoerup/FoxHuntController/README.md

 The fox will persist of an arduino uno + a DFrobot sim808 gsm/gps shield.
 The  shield is both for receiving a time signal and for remote control of the fox.

-##
+##Transmission
-The signal that sends is build like this
+The signal that is transmitted, is build like this:

 * Call signal
 * 2 extra fox ID characters